Tesla (TSLA) Q3 2017 Results - Earnings Call Transcript

 John Murphy - Bank of America Merrill Lynch

 Good afternoon.
-Just a question on quarterly cash flow for the fourth quarter and the first quarter, I mean, it sounds like obviously there's some delays on the Model 3, which is understandable, given the complexity.
-I'm just curious as we think about cash flow for the next few quarters, would we think about them relatively similarly what we just saw in the third quarter, plus what you would – whatever you would sell out of inventory so it might be a bit better?
-I'm just kind of understand, Deepak, how much of that $2.5 billion in inventory is finished goods that you might be able to sell out of in the fourth quarter?
+Just a question on quarterly cash flow for the fourth quarter and the first quarter.
+I mean, it sounds like, obviously, there's some delays here on the Model 3, which is understandable, given the complexity.
+I'm just curious as we think about cash flow for the next two quarters, would we think about them relatively similarly to what we just saw in the third quarter, plus what you would – whatever you would sell out of inventory, so it might be a bit better?
+I'm just trying to understand, Deepak, how much of that $2.5 billion in inventory is finished goods that you might be able to sell out of in the fourth quarter?

 Deepak Ahuja - Tesla, Inc.

 Well, firstly, as we continue to ramp up Model 3, our cash flow from operations is going to increase or improve significantly over the next few quarters.
-And it's – this is the positive virtuous cycle of cash flow, working capital that Model 3 provides us, because we effectively pay our suppliers later when we collect from our customers, and also this quarter all the CapEx payments will start to decline as we pay off over the next couple of quarters, all the remaining Model 3 related CapEx.
+And it's – this is the positive virtuous cycle of cash flow or working capital that Model 3 provides us, because we effectively pay our suppliers later than we collect from our customers, and also this quarter, our CapEx payments will start to decline as we pay off, over the next couple of quarters, all the remaining Model 3 related CapEx.
 So there should be an improving trend over the next two quarters, three quarters.

 John Murphy - Bank of America Merrill Lynch

-But to be fair, Deepak, I mean, it sounds like this is a little bit more uncertain than you thought before as far as production and delivery.
-So I'm just trying to understand what kind of cash you can generate out of the inventory that you hold right now?
+But to be fair, Deepak, I mean, it sounds like this is a little bit more uncertain than you thought before, as far as production and delivery.
+So I'm just trying to understand, what kind of cash you can generate out of the inventory that you hold right now?

 Deepak Ahuja - Tesla, Inc.

 Yes.
-So firstly, our inventory is going to come down on S and X, and also what's important is it is – given these short-term delays, we have to be prudent in how we spend our money.
+So firstly, our inventory is going to come down on S and X, and also, what's important is, it is – given these short-term delays, we have to be prudent in how we spend our money.
 And so we are managing our CapEx and OpEx growth to be in line with the growth of our fleet.
 And so, for example, CapEx related to our stores or service centers or Superchargers.
-We are slowing that down to be in line, and that's logical – for fleets.
+We are slowing that down to be in line, and that's logical of the cargo for (32:23) fleet.
 So all those actions will come through in terms of helping us conserve cash.

 John Murphy - Bank of America Merrill Lynch